 Recommended Places to Stay in Merida

-One of the best things about traveling to Merida is that there are of unique and affordable guesthouses, hotels, and hostels to stay at.
+One of the best things about traveling to Merida is that there are unique and affordable guesthouses, hotels, and hostels.
 Some of the best places to stay in Merida include:

-- Nomadas Hostel – If you are the backpacker type, you’ll be in heaven here.
+- Nomadas Hostel – If you are a backpacker, you’ll be in heaven.
 Daily activities include salsa lessons and cooking classes.
 Or you can just chill over a hammock at the enormous pool (trust me, you’ll want it during the hot months!).

 Places in Mexico to Visit Before or After Merida